anirudt/pipydenoiser/README.md

 * Analyse the noise and search for harmonics
 * Study about standard Audio Pre-processing techniques.
 * Read clip frame by frame, formatting from ```wave``` module
+* Dumping / Loading the filter coeffs, for faster computation
+* Combing + ButterWorth.

 ## Capturing Audio from the Pi:
 * To record a clip, type in ```rec filename.wav```.